MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-removable-storage-access-control.md

 **Why does the policy not work?**

-- The most common reason is there is no required [Anti-malware Client Version](/microsoft-365/security/defender-endpoint/device-control-removable-storage-access-control?view=o365-worldwide#prepare-your-endpoints).
+The most common reason is there is no required [antimalware client version](/microsoft-365/security/defender-endpoint/device-control-removable-storage-access-control?view=o365-worldwide#prepare-your-endpoints).

-- Or the XML file is not correctly formatted, for example, not using the correct markdown formatting for the "&" character in the XML file, or the text editor might add a byte order mark (BOM) 0xEF 0xBB 0xBF at the beginning of the files which causes the XML parsing not to work.
+Another reason could be that the XML file is not correctly formatted, for example, not using the correct markdown formatting for the "&" character in the XML file, or the text editor might add a byte order mark (BOM) 0xEF 0xBB 0xBF at the beginning of the files which causes the XML parsing not to work.
 One simple solution is to download the [sample file](https://github.com/microsoft/mdatp-devicecontrol/tree/main/Removable%20Storage%20Access%20Control%20Samples) (select **Raw** and then **Save as**) and then update.

-- If there is a value and the policy is managed via Group Policy, check whether the client device can access the policy XML path.
+If there is a value and the policy is managed via Group Policy, check whether the client device can access the policy XML path.